chobbledotcom/house-of-desserts/pages/menus.md

   order: 2
 ---

-# Our Dessert Menu
+# Menu

-Indulgent desserts for every craving.
-Browse our full menu below.
+What we serve.
+Browse below.